zeux/calm/README.md

 `fp16` corresponds to 16-bit floating point (e5m10) and is the default option; note that some models store weights in bf16 which will be automatically converted.

 `fp8` corresponds to 8-bit floating point (e5m2).
-Using `fp8` carries a ~0.5% perplexity penalty at almost double the inference speed and half the model size.
+Using `fp8` carries a ~0.5% perplexity penalty at almost double the inference speed and half the model size. e4m3 variant of `fp8` would result in a much smaller perplexity penalty (~0.1%) with basic tensor scaling, but it's currently not used because of performance issues wrt floating-point conversion.

 KV cache is using `fp16`.